JeffVandrewJr/patron/README.md

 Copyright (C) 2018-2019 Jeff Vandrew Jr

-Latest Stable Release: 0.6.69
+Latest Stable Release: 0.6.70

 Patreon is a popular service that allows content creators to receive contributions from supporters on a recurring basis.
 Unfortunately, Patreon is also a dedicated enemy of the concept of free speech as an important civic virtue.
-Patreon is known to arbitarily ban its creators for "thought crime."
+Patreon is known to arbitrarily ban its creators for "thought crime."

 Unfortunately most Patreon alternatives to date do not implement all of Patreon's main features, namely: